 Philosophical ideas regarding anonymous

 Facebook wants to force people to use their real names on profiles.
 Randi Zuckerberg is Facebook’s marketing director and believes users would act much more responsibly on the Internet if real names at all times were compulsory.
 Wish in one hand, crap in the other.
 Which one fills up first?
 (Ms.) Everything you need to know about PDF.
 Or PDF is by far the most popular format for documents these days.

 It’s widely used and most of us have somekind of PDF reader installed on our systems.
 It has been reported that Adobe PDF Reader has been downloaded by more than 300 million users.
 This post will cover a number of topics ranging from free tools and applications on how you can create your own PDF documents, as well as other online alternatives of similar functions.
 Also included are alternative PDF Readers and resources on how you can onvert your existing PDF to other formats, and a lot other information.

 A website nominally associated with the group describes it as "an internet gathering" with "a very loose and decentralized command structure that operates on ideas rather than directives".
 The group became known for a series of well-publicized publicity stunts and distributed denial-of-service (DDoS) attacks on government, religious, and corporate websites.
 Anonymous originated in 2003 on the imageboard 4chan, representing the concept of many online and offline community users simultaneously existing as an anarchic, digitized global brain.
 Anonymous members (known as "Anons") can be distinguished in public by the wearing of stylised Guy Fawkes masks.
+In its early form, the concept was adopted by a decentralized online community acting anonymously in a coordinated manner, usually toward a loosely self-agreed goal, and primarily focused on entertainment, or "lulz".
+Rules of the Internet.
 Rules of the Internet refers to a somewhat unwritten, often changing set of rules assumed to be true or necessary.

 This incarnation comes from 4chan .
 Click the image to enlarge this version of the rules.
 Page created by: